pran-7-5/eco_style/README.md

 Opium (can cure all diseases, but it has overdose so caution is required, that's why the first option is recommended).

 Well a disease is an idea, I had a panic attack 4 times well nothing serious.
-But I made the same mistake 4 times over excitement...
-The thing is there is a sequence...
-You can smoke pot first and then drink alcohol and then smoke again if you want.
+But I made the same mistake 4 times over excitement.
+The thing is there is a sequence, you can smoke pot first and then drink alcohol and then smoke again if you want.
-But if you drink first and then smoke pot...
-Then you will get a panic attack, well nothing serious just sleep for 1 hr on the spot...
-Everything will get normal...
-Max you will get unconscious.
+But if you drink first and then smoke pot, then you will get a panic attack, well nothing serious just sleep for 1 hr on the spot, everything will get normal, max you will get unconscious.
 The reason is THC is stronger than alcohol...
 That means if you smoke first then alcohol will not have an effect.
 It is like you eat the less sweet first and then the more sweet item, but in this case you should have more sweet(weed) first.